 - Undertake training and professional development activities scheduled as per the contract of training and training plan

 - Meet all other employment and participation conditions of the program, including travelling independently to and from the workplace, training sites and other sites as determined

 - Uphold the Public Sector Values and adhere to the Code of Ethics for the South Australian Public Sector.

-Current South Australian public sector employees (and previous employees who have recently accepted a Targeted Voluntary Separation Package) are not eligible to apply.
+Previous employees who have recently accepted a Targeted Voluntary Separation Package are not eligible to apply.

 Who do I contact if I have questions?

 Your first point of contact is your supervisor.
 If there are issues relating to your work site that cannot be resolved by talking to your supervisor, please contact us via OCPSESkillingSA@sa.gov.au.
 If you don’t feel you can discuss your issue with any of the contacts listed above, you can utilise the Employee Assistance Program (EAP), which will be listed on your agency’s intranet.